DAKS

 DAKS is a British luxury fashion house, founded in 1894 by Simeon Simpson in London.
-The name is a combination of the initials of Alexander Simpson and an initial and final letter of his business associate Dudley Beck.

-However, on the company's website, it states that the letter 'D' stands for the word 'Dad', and the remainder are from the American word 'Slacks'.

-DAKS is one of only 15 firms (out of 820) to have held royal warrants from three members of the Royal Family.
+It is one of only 15 firms (out of 820) to have held royal warrants from three members of the Royal Family.
 Officially granted to DAKS' Simpson Piccadilly store in 1956 was the royal warrant of Prince Philip, Duke of Edinburgh, followed by that of the Queen in 1962 and Charles, Prince of Wales in 1982.

 Worldwide, DAKS is exported to 30 countries and sold in over 2,000 speciality shops, major stores and concessions.
 Since 1991 the company is owned by Sankyo Seiko Co.
 Limited.

+Name DAKS

+The name DAKS was introduced in 1935 for Simpson's new line of self-supporting trouser, and later expanded to suits.
+While the company always used all caps for its trade mark name, others often wrote it Daks.
+Various stories for the origin of the name exist.
+Ashley Havinden, who worked on the brand's typeface, recalled in 1955 that the original name proposed was "Vacs", from vacation wear; the V was changed to D as it sounded stronger, and the C to K because it looked stronger.
+David Wainwright's 1996 official history says DAKS is a combination of the initials of Alexander Simpson and an initial and final letter of his business associate Dudley Beck, altered from DABS.
+The company website links the brand to the Australian English slang "daks", meaning trousers or underpants, widely interpreted as a blend of "dad slacks", an association Wainwright ascribes to marketer Bill Crawford.